RoberAgro/nurbspy/README.md

 nurbspy.minimal_example.run()
 ```

-or typing this one-liner on your terminal:
+or by typing this one-liner on your terminal:

 ```python
 python3 -c "import nurbspy; nurbspy.minimal_example.run()"